-The best matcha powder you can order online
+Best matcha powder you can order online

 Encha Latte Grade Harvest Organic Matcha Mix

-Another option that makes for a delicious and smooth matcha tea latte, this powder grown in Kyoto, Japan, is designed to be rich, creamy and slightly sweet in taste.
+Another option that makes for a delicious and smooth matcha tea latte, this powder is grown in Kyoto, Japan.
+It’s designed to be rich, creamy and slightly sweet in taste.
 No additional sweeteners are needed, and it welcomes any milk of choice.
 It can also be enjoyed both hot or cold.

 Sold by Amazon